anishmss/bioinfo_intro_dlsu/chapters/sequence_alignment/hands_on_HIV.md

 [Here](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0164156) is one study that uses modern sequencers to  survey the levels of HIV drug resistance in ART-naive individuals.
 The sequence data they produced is available [here](https://ddbj.nig.ac.jp/search/entry/sra-study/SRP083085).

 ## Objective
-Identify and estimate the prevalence of HIV drug resistance mutations in an ART-naive individual by aligning sequence reads of HIV genome obtained from the patient to the reference HIV genome HXB2.
+Identify and estimate the prevalence of HIV drug resistance mutations in an ART-naive individual by aligning sequence reads of HIV genome obtained from a patient to the reference HIV genome HXB2.

 ## Method
 - Get HIV sequence data from 1 patient from the study above.
 This will be in [fastq](https://en.wikipedia.org/wiki/FASTQ_format) format.